 Special revenue funds - The special revenue funds are used to account for the proceeds of specific revenue sources that are legally restricted or committed to expenditures for specified purposes.
 The Public Records Modernization Trust Fund, which was established pursuant to an act of the 1987 Florida Legislature, receives 25% of the additional recording fees which are collected by the Orange County, Florida Comptroller's office, a Constitutional officer, and are earmarked for the modernization of recording service operations.
 Effective July 1, 2004, this fund also began receiving \$1.90 of the additional recording fees which are collected by the Orange County, Florida Comptroller's office and are earmarked for the Clerk's technology needs.
-Effective July 1, 2009, this fund began receiving 10% of all fine monies collected by the Clerk to be used for any court-related purpose; these monies have been redirected to the Clerk's General Fund in accordance with Senate Bill 2506, effective June 16, 2017.
 The Mortgage Foreclosure Education Fund, established July 1, 2006 under House Bill 65 and Section 45.035(2)a, Florida Statutes, entitles the Clerk to collect a \$28 service charge on any surplus resulting from a mortgage foreclosure sale.
 Proceeds from this service charge may only be used for purposes of educating the public as to the rights of homeowners regarding foreclosure proceedings.